theaquamarine/windows-powershell-docs/docset/windows/wds/new-wdsclient.md

 ```

 ## DESCRIPTION
-The **New-WdsClient** cmdlet creates a pre-staged client, which is an account for a computer within Active Directory® Domain Services (AD DS).
+The **New-WdsClient** cmdlet creates a pre-staged client, which is an account for a computer within Active Directory??
+Domain Services (AD DS).
 Use pre-staged clients to provision computer accounts before a server that runs Windows Deployment Services installs a version of the Windows operating system on the computer.
 To create a pre-staged client, specify the GUID, media access control (MAC) address, or Dynamic Host Configuration Protocol (DHCP) identifier associated with the computer, and a name for the computer.